CZ-NIC/fred-docs/EPPReference/ManagedObjects/Common.rst

    The handle of the registrar who created this object as :term:`eppcom:clIDType`.

 upID
    The handle of the registrar who was the last to update this object as :term:`eppcom:clIDType`.

 crDate
-   Date and time of the creation of this object in the repository as :term:`xs:dateTime`.
+   The :ref:`timestamp <mngobj-timestamps>` of the creation of this object in the repository as :term:`xs:dateTime`.

 upDate
-   Date and time of the last update of this object as :term:`xs:dateTime`.
+   The :ref:`timestamp <mngobj-timestamps>` of the last update of this object as :term:`xs:dateTime`.

 trDate
-   Date and time of the last transfer of this object as :term:`xs:dateTime`.
+   The :ref:`timestamp <mngobj-timestamps>` of the last transfer of this object as :term:`xs:dateTime`.

 authInfo
    Authorization information (transfer password) as :term:`fredcom:authInfoType`.